aspose-cells/Aspose.Cells-Products/cells/en/python-java/conversion/prn-to-xls/_index.md

 ---
-title: Convert PRN to XLS via Python
+title: Convert PRN to XLS Python via Python
-description: Convert PRN to XLS online for free.
-Convert PRN to XLS.
-Convert PRN to Word, Excel, PPTX, PDF, JPG, HTML, ODS, BMP, PNG, SVG, XPS and more.
+description: Free Online PRN Converter.
+Convert PRN to XLS Online for Free.
+Convert PRN to XLS in Python code.
+Convert PRN to XLS using Python.
 keywords: Convert PRN, PRN Converter, PRN to PDF, PRN to Word, PRN to PPT, PRN to Image
 ---